-Presiding Committee of the Supervisory Board
+Presiding Committee

-The Presiding Committee of the Supervisory Board, consisting of four members, includes Dr. Eckhard Cordes (Chairman of the Presiding Committee), Mr. Stephan Brückner (Deputy Chairman of the Presiding Committee), Dr. Bettina Volkens (since April 15, 2021; until April 15, 2021, Dr. Ralph Heck) and Mr. Rainer Knerler.
+The Presiding Committee of the Supervisory Board, consisting of four members, includes Dr. Eckhard Cordes (Chairman of the Presiding Committee), Mr. Stephan Brückner (Deputy Chairman of the Presiding Committee), Dr. Bettina Volkens and Mr. Rainer Knerler.
 The main tasks of the Presiding Committee include, in particular, regulating the personnel issues of the Executive Board and its remuneration, unless the provisions of the German Stock Corporation Act and the GCGC stipulate that they are to be regulated by the plenum of the Supervisory Board, as well as conflicts of interest.
 In particular, the Presiding Committee submits proposals for the appointment and dismissal of Executive Board members, including remuneration and changes to remuneration, and is responsible for concluding, amending, extending and terminating employment contracts with members of the Executive Board, unless the Supervisory Board is mandatorily responsible.
-When making proposals for the appointment of members of the Executive Board, the Presiding Committee pays attention in particular to compliance with the requirements profile and diversity concept defined by the Supervisory Board for the Executive Board, including the defined target for the proportion of women on the Executive Board

-(see the following section Joint diversity concepts and competence profiles for the cooperation be- tween the Executive and Supervisory Boards and long-term succession planning), as well as longterm succession planning and diversity.
-In this context, relevant resolutions of the Supervisory Board are prepared and recommendations for important resolutions are submitted to the Supervisory Board.
-In financial year 2021, 11 meetings (thereof four extraordinary meetings) of the Presiding Committee took place.
+When making proposals for the initial appointment of members of the Executive Board, the Presiding Committee takes into account the fact that, according to the GCGC, the term of appointment should generally not exceed three years.
+When proposing candidates for appointment to the Executive Board, the Presiding Committee also takes into account the fulfillment of the diversity concept defined by the Supervisory Board for the Executive Board, including the target set for the proportion of women on the Executive Board and the long-term succession planning (for more information, please refer to the following section Diversity concept for the Executive Board and long-term succession planning).
+The Presiding Committee prepares the relevant resolutions of the Supervisory Board and makes recommendations for important resolutions to the Supervisory Board.
+In financial year 2022, 11 meetings (thereof on extraordinary meeting) of the Presiding Committee took place.